 You don’t need to worry about wiping along with the grain of the stainless steel when you use Pledge.

 7. How to clean stainless steel pots and pans using baking soda and vinegar

 Need new pots and pans?
-We’ve got you covered there too.
 Check out these cookware deals.